thomasgwatson/twicefire/src/content/geo/opendronemap.md

 ![2nd closeup](img/lastrun-gardenhouse.png)

 Overall a much better output.
-You can see the tennis court and pool-slide look normal in images below.
+You can see the tennis court and pool-slide look better in images below.

 ![2nd tennis](img/lastrun-tennis.png)